erin-smith/menu-maker/README.md

 ## 🚀 Quick start

 - Download the file and open in VScode.
-From the inner aspiration file, open the terminal.
+From the inner zsh or menu-maker file, open the terminal.
 - `npm install`
-- `npm run seed`
+- `npm run seed` runs the DB seeds.
-- `node server.js`
+- `node server.js` starts the server
-- cd client and - `npm start`
+- cd client and - `npm start` starts the react front end

-Your site is now running at `http://localhost:5001`
+The server is now running at `http://localhost:5000`, while React runs on `http://localhost:3000`.

-## Unit Test

-This project uses [Jest](https://jestjs.io/) as Unit Testing framework and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for React Component Testing.

 ## Contributing